hirsimaki-markus/seapie/README.md

 * Show all local and globals from all scopes?
 * Auo post mortem?
 Run until crash then trigger seapie?
 * History file?
 * Make !l and !g display only keys to avoid absolutely flooding the console.
 Maybe limit print size.
+Maybe autocomplete from locals.
+This is stateless unlike history.

 ## Known issues